 The Department of Mathematical Sciences at the University of Wisconsin-Milwaukee awards both the Master of Science and the Doctor of Philosophy degrees.
-In addition to the traditional areas within Mathematics and Statistics, our Department is home to UW-Milwaukee’s academic programs in both Actuarial Science and Atmospheric Science.
+In addition to the traditional areas within Mathematics and Statistics, our Department is home to UW-Milwaukee’s academic program in Actuarial Science.
 The department also offers a newly established dual degree in mathematics with Fachhochschule Aachen (Aachen University of Applied Sciences) in Germany.

 Candidates for the MS degree may choose the Standard Mathematics Option, the Statistics Option, the Dual Degree option, or one of the following specializations: